RulerOfEternalNight/Gsearch/README.md

 ├── images/               # Directory for uploaded images ├── requirements.txt      # Dependencies
 ```

+### Usage

+Just simply clone the repo and run the 'app.py'
+Now you can access the application in your favourite browser. -> localhost:5000

+!!
+Ensure that you have installed all required packages. see: requirements.txt (NA yet)

 ### Workflow
 1. **Upload:** Users upload images via the web interface.
 2. **Feature Extraction:** Object detection, captioning, and OCR processing.